Five slam-dunk tactics to improve your return on sports marketing investments

 Sports events can appeal to a broad demographic, so it’s important to undertake a market segmentation and to consider using technology to deliver communication.

 KEEP THE PARTY GOING

 Interacting with fans during the tournament is important, but building positive sentiment over the long term should be the ultimate goal.
 Sponsorship activation activities should reflect the event’s positioning and ideals to generate positive reactions.
 Think about how technology or music, for example, helps enhance an audience’s experience.

 When calculating the investment, wherever possible, centre on a hard metric for the core audience and not the entire brand.
 This approach provides a more precise result when determining return on investment.

 *PwC Changing the Game: Outlook for the Global Sports Market 2011–2015

 Insights contained in this article are taken from Nielsen’s sports sponsorship whitepaper, Going for gold: Five strategies to win at sports marketing.
-For further information click 'request report download' to download the complete report now.
+For further information contact Craig Johnson or your Nielsen representative, or click ‘request report download’ to download the complete report now.